Hjdskes/mpd-notify/README.md

 * libnotify
 * libmpdclient

+To build and install, just run the following commands:

+	$ make
+	# make clean install

 I have forked the original project by Christian Hesse (mail@eworm.de) and as such, all credit should still be given to him.
 I asked for his permission to upload this and it has been granted.